-Grangeside and the main house “Hilperton Grange” were built as one residence with staff quarters, offices and coach house in 1859 by Lord Long of Wraxall for his land management agent John Jones Bush.
+Grangeside and the main house “Hilperton Grange” were built in 1859 as one residence with staff quarters, offices and coach house by Lord Long of Wraxall for his land management agent John Jones Bush.

 Lord Long owned the property from 1857 to 1869 whilst residing at the nearby Rood Ashton Estate and in 1869 ownership of the Grange transferred to his heir, his second son, Richard Penruddocke Long.
 Richard’s eldest son Walter Hume Long became the new owner of Hilperton Grange in 1875.
 He served as Member of Parliament, serving as First Lord of the Admiralty and was raised to the peerage as Viscount Long in 1921.

 John Jones Bush remained the land agent and stayed at the Grange to manage the estate for over half a century.